Setting up Raised Beds In Greenhouse to maximize planting space for an extended growing season in windy Wyoming.

 Making A Top Frame For Hanging Frost Cloth

 Lastly, we attached another set of wooden studs around the top of the four posts to make a frame for hanging frost cloth on cold nights.
-Since this greenhouse is currently not heated, the idea here is to created a greenhouse inside a greenhouse for better protection on wintery nights.
+Since this greenhouse is currently not heated, the idea here is to created a greenhouse within a greenhouse for better protection on wintery nights.
 Hopefully, we can put in some insulation boards in the fall and that should help.
 The pellet stove will be next year’s project.
 The top frame will also serve as a place to hang shade cloth in the summer if necessary.

 For those interested in building similar raised beds, we are planning for a tutorial feature in the coming days.